typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

 ## Lesson 6: Open source everything you can

 Most people are surprised when I tell them Asterank is entirely [open source](https://github.com/typpo/asterank).
 It lends an air of transparency and invites collaborators.
-The project receives valuable feedback as a result.
+The project gains valuable feedback and perspective as a result.

-Most people who said they wanted to participate never actually contributed, but they had good ideas.
-The additional perspective helped guide the growth of Asterank and the "words of encouragement" helped me focus on doing more.

 People in tech are often interested in how technologies are specifically used in certain applications.
-Asterank capitalized on this, with its webgl visualizations making rounds in the webgl community.
+Asterank capitalized on this, with its visualizations making rounds in the webgl community.
 You can get the attention of smart and well-connected people by showcasing interesting technology applications.
+I did this by blogging about technical issues.

 ## Lesson 7: Stick with it